Check out Our Videos!

 Team Week Videos

 Our annual Day of Movement is our largest event of the year where hip dysplasia patients, families, friends, colleagues, and healthcare providers join together from all over the world to raise hip dysplasia awareness, support the International Hip Dysplasia Institute, and enjoy movement for healthy hips, bodies, and minds.
+Check out our celebratory post-event videos from previous years, and follow us to join in the fun this October!

 Pass the Crutch Videos

-Our annual Pass the Crutch videos have been a fun way to build community and raise hip dysplasia community each June when we celebrate Hip Dysplasia Awareness Month.
+Our Pass the Crutch videos have been a fun way to build community and raise hip dysplasia community each June when we celebrate Hip Dysplasia Awareness Month.

 2020